 The history of Idrija is one of innovation with technological advancements made in mining but also in medicine studying the effects of mercury poisoning.
-Mayor Bojan Sever believes this is why the city has the capacity and culture to engage with change and embrace new technologies.
-He cites as an example the new smart grid pilot project, a joint venture between the Slovenian and Japanese governments, where a consortium of local stakeholders together with the Hitachi company will develop an integrated smart grid to use electricity efficiently and from renewable sources.
+Former Mayor Tomaž Vencelj believes this is why the city has the capacity and culture to engage with change and embrace new technologies.
+His cites as an example the new smart grid pilot project, a joint venture between the Slovenian and Japanese governments, where a consortium of local stakeholders together with the Hitachi company will develop an integrated smart grid to use electricity efficiently and from renewable sources.

 Today Idrija has near full employment.
 Residents enjoy a high quality of life in a splendid natural environment with a full range of sports and cultural amenities and the big city of Ljubljana less than an hour away.